 A 5G-RG or an FN-RG provide a non-3GPP access network to UEs.
 A UE connected to a non-3GPP access network provided by the 5G-RG or the FN-RG can access to the 5GCN via the N3IWF or via the TNGF as described in 3GPP TS 23.316 [6D].

 The 5G-RG or the W-AGF acting on behalf of the FN-RG shall indicate "ANDSP not supported by the UE" in the UE policy classmark IE during the UE-initiated UE state indication procedure as specified in subclause D.2.2.

+The Non-3GPP QoS Assistance Information (N3QAI) is introduced to enable a 5G-RG to perform the QoS differentiation for the UE behind the 5G-RG, the AUN3 device behind the 5G-RG or the NAUN3 device behind the 5G-RG.
+The network may provide the N3QAI associated with the QoS flow during the PDU session establishment procedure as defined in subclause 6.4.1 or during the PDU session modification procedure as defined in subclause 6.4.2.

+NOTE : How the 5G-RG applies N3QAI is outside the scope of the present document.